Northern Trust Corp Has $4.59 Million Stock Position in Century Casinos, Inc. (NASDAQ:CNTY)

 Northern Trust Corp grew its stake in shares of Century Casinos, Inc. (NASDAQ:CNTY) by 58.2% during the 1st quarter, Holdings Channel.com reports.
 The firm owned 446,465 shares of the company’s stock after buying an additional 164,296 shares during the quarter.
 Northern Trust Corp’s holdings in Century Casinos were worth $4,585,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors also recently made changes to their positions in the company.
-Citigroup Inc. raised its holdings in shares of Century Casinos by 217.5% during the fourth quarter.
-Citigroup Inc. now owns 5,721 shares of the company’s stock valued at $37,000 after purchasing an additional 3,919 shares during the period.
-UBS Group AG raised its holdings in shares of Century Casinos by 49.1% during the first quarter.
-UBS Group AG now owns 6,975 shares of the company’s stock valued at $72,000 after purchasing an additional 2,298 shares during the period.
-Metropolitan Life Insurance Co NY acquired a new position in shares of Century Casinos during the first quarter valued at about $86,000.
-Paloma Partners Management Co acquired a new position in shares of Century Casinos during the fourth quarter valued at about $90,000.
-Finally, Schroder Investment Management Group acquired a new position in shares of Century Casinos during the fourth quarter valued at about $112,000.
+Several other hedge funds and other institutional investors also recently made changes to their positions in CNTY.
+Citigroup Inc. increased its position in shares of Century Casinos by 217.5% during the fourth quarter.
+Citigroup Inc. now owns 5,721 shares of the company’s stock worth $37,000 after acquiring an additional 3,919 shares in the last quarter.
+UBS Group AG increased its position in shares of Century Casinos by 49.1% during the first quarter.
+UBS Group AG now owns 6,975 shares of the company’s stock worth $72,000 after acquiring an additional 2,298 shares in the last quarter.
+Metropolitan Life Insurance Co NY bought a new stake in shares of Century Casinos during the first quarter worth about $86,000.
+Paloma Partners Management Co bought a new stake in shares of Century Casinos during the fourth quarter worth about $90,000.
+Finally, Schroder Investment Management Group bought a new stake in shares of Century Casinos during the fourth quarter worth about $112,000.
 Hedge funds and other institutional investors own 70.84% of the company’s stock.

 Century Casinos, Inc operates as a casino entertainment company worldwide.
 The company develops and operates gaming establishments, as well as related lodging, restaurant, horse racing, and entertainment facilities.
 As of March 12, 2021, it operated four ship-based casinos.
 The company was founded in 1992 and is based in Colorado Springs, Colorado.